Alice0Rose/RoseUtilitiesASE/README.md

 Proper packing makes a world of difference.

 The Packager uses electricity to compress and pack regular resources into pallets which are lighter and more compact, making them far easier to transport from place to place.
-It can also collect resources from nearby inventories automatically.
+It can also collect resources from nearby structures and dinos automatically.

-Due to the sensitive components that make up the Packager, once it has been activated, it takes significantly longer to pick back up, so choose wisely where you place it!
+Advanced specialized internal components reduce the weight of all pallets inside the Packager, but also cause it to take much longer to pick up after being activated.

 *Stamps not required!*